 The assignment of measurement report type of a sensing responder as a sensing receiver corresponding to a Measurement Setup ID(#217) shall be fixed until the sensing measurement setup is terminated.

-If the sensing initiator includes a TB Sensing Specific subelement in a Sensing Measurement Setup Request frame, then the RSTA Availability Information field in the RSTA Availability Window element shall contain exactly one Availability Window Information field.
-The Availability Window Information field in a Sensing Measurement Setup Request frame represents the availability window assigned by the sensing initiator.
+If the sensing initiator is an AP and it intends to assign sensing measurement parameters to a sensing responder it shall include a TB Sensing Specific subelement as part of the Sensing Measurement Parameter element in a Sensing Measurement Setup Request frame and shall assign the following:

+-the 12bit AID/USID field

+-the Poll Assigned field set to 1 if the Poll Required subfield in the last Sensing element received from the sensing responder is set to 1, or it intends to poll the non-AP STA in the TB sensing measurement instance

+-the CSI Variation threshold field set to the range between 0 to 10 if the sensing responder is to be part of Threshold-based reporting and set to 15 if the sensing responder is to be part of basic reporting

+-the SR2SR field set to 1 only if the SR2SR subfield in the last Sensing element received from the sensing responder is set to 1

+-the RSTA Availability Information field in the RSTA Availability Window element containing exactly one Availability Window Information field.
 The Availability Window Broadcast Format subfield in the Header subfield in the RSTA Availability Information field in this RSTA Availability Window element shall be set to 0 (see 9.4.2.297 (RSTA Availability Window element)).
-A sensing initiator shall only request an availability window from an unassociated sensing responder that overlaps with a 10 TU interval in which the sensing responder is available as signaled by the ISTA Availability Window element (see 9.4.2.296 (ISTA Availability Window element)) in the Sensing Measurement Setup Query frame.
+The assigned availability window for the unassociated sensing responder shall overlap with a 10 TU interval signaled by the ISTA Availability Window element (see 9.4.2.296 (ISTA Availability Window element)) in the Sensing Measurement Setup Query frame.

-If the sensing initiator includes a TB Sensing Specific subelement in a Sensing Measurement Setup Request frame, the Poll Assigned field is set to 1 if the Poll Required subfield in the last Sensing element received from the sensing responder is set to 1.

-If the sensing initiator includes a TB Sensing Specific subelement in a Sensing Measurement Setup Request frame, the SR2SR field is set to 1 only if the SR2SR subfield in the last Sensing element received from the sensing responder is set to 1 (.

-If the sensing initiator includes a non-TB Sensing Specific subelement in a Sensing Measurement Setup Request frame, the value contained in the Min Time Between Measurements shall not be lower than the value of the Min Time Between Measurements field in the last Sensing element or Sensing Parameters element received from the sensing responder.
+#1714)If the sensing initiator includes a non-TB Sensing Specific subelement in a Sensing Measurement Setup Request frame, the value contained in the Min Time Between Measurements shall not be lower than the value of the Min Time Between Measurements field in the last Sensing element or Sensing Parameters element received from the sensing responder.

 If a Sensing Measurement Parameters element is included in the Sensing Measurement Setup Request frame, the sensing initiator shall assign the following parameters in the Sensing Measurement Parameters field after accounting for the sensing capabilities of the sensing responder known from last received Sensing element from that STA:

-The maximum bandwidth to be used in TB and non-TB sensing measurement instances.
+The requested bandwidth to be used for transmission of SI2SR, SR2SI, or SR2SR NDPs (#2243) in TB and non-TB sensing measurement instances.
 This value shall not be greater than the maximum bandwidth the sensing responder supports for sensing.
-This value is referred to as Sensing Assigned Max Bandwidth.
+This value is referred to as Sensing Bandwidth.

-The maximum number of HE-LTF repetitions that the sensing responder transmits in an SR2SI or SR2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP in the Max TX HE-LTF Repetition subfield.
+The requested number of HE-LTF repetitions that the sensing responder transmits in an SR2SI or SR2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP in the (#1112) TX HE-LTF Repetition subfield.
 This value shall not be greater than the maximum number of HE-LTF repetitions that the sensing responder is capable of transmitting.
 This value is referred to as Sensing Assigned SR2SI Rep.

-The maximum number of HE-LTF repetitions that the sensing responder receives in an SI2SR or SR2SR NDP that is either a HE Ranging NDP in the Max RX HE-LTF Repetition subfield.
+The requested number of HE-LTF repetitions that the sensing responder receives in an SI2SR or SR2SR NDP that is either a HE Ranging NDP in the (#1111) RX HE-LTF Repetition subfield.
 This value shall not be greater than the maximum number of HE-LTF repetitions that the sensing responder is capable of receiving.
 This value is referred to as Sensing Assigned SI2SR Rep.